-Look, you could see a few weeks ago that the terrifying 'doubling per week' (by OMT members on Radio1) was absolutely wrong, people refused to get sick then, very disobediently.
-That forecast has now been reduced to a doubling every two to three weeks.
-That is quite a comprehensible perspective now that summer is only two months away.
+Look, you could already see a few weeks ago that the terrifying 'doubling per week' (by OMT members on Radio1) was absolutely wrong, people refused to get sick at the time, very disobediently.
+That prediction has now been reduced to a doubling every two to three weeks.
+That is quite a perspective to grasp now that summer is only two months away.

-The 170,000 infections per day previously circulated, on the other hand, turned out to be based on a calculation error (not from the RIVM – from the Ministry of Health and Welfare; that is a very reassuring thought!).
-But it must be said: We certainly did not pull out all the stops to reach that 170,000.
+The previously reported 170,000 infections per day, on the other hand, turned out to be based on a calculation error (not from the RIVM - from the Ministry of Health and Welfare; that is a very reassuring thought!).
+But it must be said: We certainly did not pull out all the stops to achieve that 170,000.
 You have to do that together.
-Indeed, we don't really cooperate.
+Indeed, we are not really cooperating.

 According to the new curve, which is now different from what was explained in detail a few weeks ago, we will be over 12,000 infections per day in 4 weeks, at the end of March.
 What is expected of us to achieve that?